Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 VAT Registration Threshold

-VAT Hungary Law provides all the significant facts regarding the VAT threshold in Hungary and other VAT-relevant matters.
-Additionally, governing bodies' official statements, guidelines, and interpretations are valuable information sources.
+The VAT Hungary Law provides all the significant facts regarding the VAT threshold in Hungary and other VAT-relevant matters.
+Additionally, governing bodies' official statements, guidelines, and interpretations are valuable sources of information.
+The VAT Hungary Law does not define the VAT registration thresholds for domestic and foreign taxable persons.

-In contrast, and similarly to other EU Member States, the Hungarian VAT legislation does not define a threshold related to the supply of electronically supplied services by businesses established outside the EU.
+Regarding the VAT registration threshold for intra-community distance sales of goods and B2C supplies of services, Hungary has adopted and implemented EU-wide rules, setting the threshold at EUR 10,000.
+In contrast, and similarly to other EU Member States, Hungarian VAT legislation does not define a threshold for the supply of electronically supplied services by businesses established outside the EU.

 Types of Taxable Activities in Hungary

+In Hungary, VAT taxpayers or taxable persons are businesses and individuals who carry out an economic activity under their name, regardless of location, purpose, and results.
 Economic activity includes industrial, agricultural, and commercial activities that, as a final goal, involve production and distribution.
 Additionally, economic activities include other services, including intellectual freelance work.

 VAT Registration Process

 Since there is no VAT registration threshold for resident and non-resident taxable persons, such as businesses, all persons engaged in taxable activities must register for VAT in Hungary.
+However, some benefits are granted to domestic businesses that are unavailable to foreign businesses.
+The registration process for domestic and foreign businesses also has notable differences.

 Hungary VAT Registration for Domestic Businesses

 All domestic businesses carrying taxable activity must register for VAT with the National Tax and Customs Administration (NTCA) before engaging in such activities.
 Once this procedure is completed, the NTCA issues a tax identification number, which must be stated on all tax-related documents, including VAT.
+The VAT registration process usually takes one working day, except when the documentation is incomplete or incorrect.
+Even in those cases, the registration process typically finishes within eight working days.

 Hungary VAT Registration for Foreign Businesses

-Apart from translating all documents into Hungarian and being unable to benefit from the small businesses regime, foreign businesses might need to appoint a tax representative, depending on their home country.
+Foreign businesses planning to engage in taxable activities in Hungary must complete the VAT registration process before starting those activities.
+Apart from translating all documents into Hungarian and being unable to benefit from the small-business regime, foreign businesses may need to appoint a tax representative, depending on their home country.
 The appointment of a tax representative is only obligatory for non-EU companies, whereas EU businesses do not need to appoint one.

 VAT Returns in Hungary

+VAT-registered, domestic or foreign, taxable persons must submit monthly, quarterly, or annual VAT returns depending on their annual turnover.
 If the annual turnover is below HUF 250,000, the taxable persons must file an annual VAT return.
 Quarterly VAT returns are due when the turnover is between HUF 250,000 and HUF 1 million.
-Finally, taxable persons whose turnover is above HUF 1 million must file VAT returns on a monthly basis.
+Finally, taxable persons whose turnover exceeds HUF 1 million must file VAT returns monthly.

 Penalties for Failure to File Tax Return

-Taxable persons who fail to meet their obligations and do not file or submit a VAT return late will face financial penalties, which may cause additional financial burdens for taxpayers.
+Taxable persons who fail to meet their obligations and do not file or submit a VAT return on time will face financial penalties, which may impose additional financial burdens on taxpayers.
+Late submission may result in penalties of up to HUF 500,000.

-Late submission could lead to penalties of up to HUF 500,000.
-However, if it is the first time the taxable person has not met the deadlines, the penalty is usually HUF 100,000.
+However, if it is the first time the taxable person has failed to meet the deadlines, the penalty is usually HUF 100,000.
 In addition, a penalty between HUF 200,000 and HUF 500,000 may be imposed on a taxable person if it does not provide timely updates relating to VAT registration to the Tax Administration.

 VAT Rules for Electronically Supplied Services

+Hungary has adopted and implemented all rules and regulations set out at the EU level, including those concerning Electronically Supplied Services (ESS), also known as digital services, digital products, and electronic services.
 The EU-wide definition of the ESS defines them as services provided automatically over the Internet or similar digital network, without any human intervention, or at least with minimum human input.
+The new regulatory framework introduced with the EU VAT Directive brought the taxability rules for ESS.

 Taxability Rules for ESS:

-The general palace of supply rule applies to the B2B supply of ESS, whereas the destination principle is key to the B2C supply of ESS.
+The general place of supply rule applies to the B2B supply of ESS, whereas the destination principle is key to the B2C supply of ESS.
 Under this principle, the palace of supply is determined under the consumers' palace of residency.

 ESS taxability rules include the EUR 10,000 threshold, which is very important for VAT rules for distance sales of goods and B2C ESS.
 Businesses whose annual supplies are below the EUR 10,000 threshold can choose between applying the VAT rates of their country of origin or registering for One-Stop Shop (OSS) and taking advantage of the system's benefits.